Structured cabling supports various data, video, and voice systems. It is a planned and designed cabling system rather than one thrown together.

 Cable: The cable is the physical medium that carries the signal from one point to another.

-Connectors: Connectors are used to join two or more cables or connect a cable to a piece of equipment.
+Connectors: Connectors join two or more cables or connect a cable to a piece of equipment.

 Jacks: Jacks connect a cable to a wall outlet or patch panel.

-Patch Panels: Patch panels are used to connect multiple cables or to connect a cable to a piece of equipment.
+Patch Panels: Patch panels connect multiple cables or a cable to a piece of equipment.

-Racks: in large, open spaces, cables are run through racks.
+Racks: In large, open spaces, cables run through racks.

 There are several different types of cable used in structured cabling.
 The most common types of cable are:

-Twisted Pair Cable: Twisted pair cable has multiple sets of two insulated wires twisted together.
+Twisted Pair Cable: A twisted pair cable has multiple sets of two insulated wires twisted together.
 The current standards for business computer networks are Category 6 (CAT6) and Category 6a.
-CAT6 transmits data at speeds up to 10Gbps.
-CAT6a is better for long distances.
+CAT6 transmits data at speeds up to 10Gbps, while CAT6a is better for long distances.

 Fiber Optic Cable: Fiber optic cable is made of thin strands of glass or plastic.
 It is used within a structured cabling setup when speeds greater than 10Gbps are required to reduce bottlenecks.
 However, fiber optic cable is more expensive than twisted pair cable.

 Coaxial Cable: Coaxial cable has a copper core surrounded by an insulating material.
-These days, businesses rarely rely on coaxial cable for voice and data.
-Coaxial cable is sometimes used for video, such as CCTV.
+These days, businesses rarely rely on coaxial cable for voice and data, but it is sometimes used for video, such as CCTV.

-Structured cabling companies comprise this assemblage of six subsystems, each with its specific function and its own subsystems and components.
+Structured cabling companies comprise this assemblage of six subsystems, each with its specific function, subsystems, and components.
 The six structured cabling subsystems are:

-Horizontal Cabling: The cable that connects end-user equipment to the telecommunications closet (TC) or wiring closet.
-The cable is typically CAT6 unshielded twisted pair (UTP) or shielded twisted pair (STP).
+Horizontal Cabling: The cable that connects end-user equipment to the telecommunications closet (TC) or wiring closet is typically CAT6 unshielded twisted pair (UTP) or shielded twisted pair (STP).

 Entrance Facility Structured Cabling: An entrance facility is a room or area where the telecommunications cabling system enters a building from the outside.
-The entrance facility protects the cabling system from the elements.
+It protects the cabling system from the elements.

-Consolidation Point Structured Cabling: A consolidation point is a location where multiple cabling runs are terminated and connected.
+Consolidation Point Structured Cabling: A consolidation point is where multiple cabling runs are terminated and connected.
 This allows for more organized and efficient cabling infrastructure.

 Telecommunications Enclosure: A telecommunications enclosure houses telecommunications equipment.
-This type of enclosure is typically made from metal or plastic and is often used to protect telecommunications equipment from the elements.
+It is typically made from metal or plastic and is often used to protect it from the elements.

 Work Area Components: The work area encompasses all components between a wall jack and an Ethernet-based device, such as a desktop computer.
 This includes the patch cords between wall jacks and the Ethernet devices.
-A work area is often served by a wiring closet on the same floor.
+A wiring closet on the same floor often serves a work area.

 The Structured Cabling Installation Process

-Structured cabling is installing a network of cables and associated hardware, such as patch panels and jacks.
-This combination provides a communication infrastructure for a business.
+Structured cabling involves installing a network of cables and associated hardware, such as patch panels and jacks.
+This combination provides a business’s communication infrastructure.

-The first step in structured cabling installations is to determine the network’s requirements, including the number of devices connected and the type of applications used.
+The first step in structured cabling installations is determining the network’s requirements, including the number of connected devices and the type of applications used.

 Once the requirements are known, the next step is to select the appropriate cable type and design the network layout.
-The type of cable used will be determined by the applications that will be used and the number of devices that will be connected.
+The type of cable used will be determined by the applications and the number of devices that will be connected.

 The cables should be installed in a manner that will minimize interference and maximize performance.

 Once the cables have been installed, the associated hardware is added.
-This includes routers, switches, and other devices that will be used to connect the devices to the network.
+This includes routers, switches, and other devices that will connect to the network.

 After installing the hardware, the next step is to test the network to ensure it functions properly.
 This includes testing the bandwidth, latency, and other performance factors.

-Once the network is up and running and functioning correctly, the installation process is documented.
+The installation process is documented once the network is up and running and functioning correctly.

-As the backbone of a business’s communication infrastructure, a structured cabling system needs to be appropriately maintained to keep the business running smoothly.
+A structured cabling system is the backbone of a business’s communication infrastructure and needs to be appropriately maintained to keep the business running smoothly.

 A well-maintained cabling system improves a network’s performance and reliability.
-In today’s fast-paced world, businesses can’t afford communications infrastructure downtime.
+In today’s fast-paced world, businesses can’t afford downtime for communications infrastructure.

 Keeping your cabling system in top condition can avoid costly downtime and keep your business running smoothly.